yuvvantalreja/penn_apps/README.md

-# AR Hand Control Application
+# AR Hand Control Application with Jarvis AI Assistant

 A real-time augmented reality application that allows you to manipulate both 2D and 3D virtual objects using hand gestures detected through your webcam.
+Now featuring **Jarvis**, an AI-powered voice assistant that can identify objects and answer questions about your AR scene.

 ## Features